 Because almost all South Carolina employers are required to carry workers compensation’ insurance, most South Carolina workers who are injured on the job are qualified to receive workers’ compensation benefits to help cover the costs of lost wages and medical expenses.
-A Columbia, SC workers’ compensation lawyer will help you receive full compensation and benefits.
+A Columbia workers’ compensation lawyer will help you receive full compensation and benefits.

 Although it is inevitable that accidents will happen, under South Carolina law, an employer is still responsible for keeping the work environment safe for all staff members.
 This includes preventing accidents that may result in slips, falls, chemical burns, injuries from faulty equipment or machinery, or injuries from hazardous work conditions, lenient safety regulations, or the carelessness of fellow workers.